 Store gluten-free egg muffins in the freezer in silicone cups (but not in a muffin tin) or between pieces of parchment paper so that they don’t stick together.

 You can reheat them in the oven straight from the freezer.
-Health them on low (275 degrees Fahrenheit) until heated through.
+Heat them on low (275 degrees Fahrenheit) until heated through.

-Make sure to cook the whole30 egg muffins at a lower temperature (300 degrees Fahrenheit) which helps prevent the rise and fall of egg muffins.
-Another trick is to use a bit of flour in the recipe though it will void the whole30 approval.
+Make sure to cook the egg muffins at a lower temperature (300 degrees Fahrenheit), which helps prevent the rise and fall of egg muffins.
+Another trick is to use a bit of flour in the recipe, though it will void any paleo or Whole30 dietary needs.

 Video